 Crisis diversion beds are available to individuals determined by DDA to be at risk of institutionalization.
 Crisis diversion beds may be provided in a client's home, licensed or certified setting.
 Crisis diversion beds are short-term residential habilitation supports provided by trained specialists and include direct care, supervision or monitoring, habilitative supports, referrals, and consultation.
 This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
 Short-term is designed to reflect a temporary, multiple day or multiple week time frame.
 Individualized person-centered planning identifies the minimally necessary time for a participant to be stabilized and returned to their own home, if an out of home setting is required, without a specific time limit.

-Crisis diversion bed services are documented in the waiver participants PCSP.
+The need for this service is identified during the person-centered planning process and is documented in the waiver participant's person-centered service plan.
 This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
 It is anticipated some waiver clients will not be eligible for these services under the Medicaid State Plan, since an individual must have a mental health (MH) diagnosis to receive mental health State Plan services.
 A MH diagnosis is not a requirement for enrollment in waiver services.